dharay/Stacked-Notes/README.md

 ## setup

-select executable scheme for server, run server, run client.
+select the executable named 'server' as a scheme in xcode for server project, run server, run client.

 ## test